erizov/Professor/semester_06/lecture_35_deployment_patterns/blue_green_ml/univer.en.md

 ## Algorithm Definition

-Blue Green Ml is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Blue-Green ML Deployment is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Blue Green Ml is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Blue-Green ML Deployment works by processing data sequentially according to specific rules and algorithms.

 ## Application in Machine Learning / AI